Yuhala/tees-for-dummies/README.md

 ## TEEs for dummies
 ![tees-for-dummies](https://img.shields.io/badge/TEEs_for-dummies-588157.svg?style=for-the-badge&logo=springsecurity)

-This repo helps you get started with setting up and testing _trusted execution environment_ (TEE) technologies like Intel SGX, Intel TDX, AMD SEV-SNP, Arm TrustZone, or GPU TEEs on Nvidia H100.
+>This repo helps you get started with setting up and testing _trusted execution environment_ (TEE) technologies like Intel SGX, Intel TDX, AMD SEV-SNP, Arm TrustZone, or GPU TEEs on Nvidia H100.

-## About
->The purpose of this repo is to serve as a guide for easily setting up and testing _trusted execution environment_ (TEE) technologies like Intel SGX, Intel TDX, AMD SEV-SNP, Arm TrustZone, or GPU TEEs on Nvidia H100.

-**Problem**: From my experience, it is often difficult to find practical and concise **hands on** guides on how to use most TEE technologies.
+From my experience, it is often difficult to find practical and concise **hands on** guides on how to use most TEE technologies.
 Though official documentations are nice, they usually contain too much information not very necessary for a newbie willing to do a few quick tests.
 Moreover, it's rare to find articles that bring all of them together.

-The purpose of this repo is to provide a central base with just enough (i.e., minimal) information and easy-to-follow guides on how to setup and do simple tests with the given TEEs on small applications.
-It should not be used as a reference guide for deploying your applications in production.
-In such situations, the official documentations are the most complete and should be followed.
-This repo as the name suggests, is a relatively easy starting point for "dummies".
+The repo provides a central base with just enough (i.e., minimal) information and easy-to-follow guides on how to setup and do simple tests with well known TEE technologies.
+It should not be used as a reference guide for deploying your applications in production; in such situations, the official documentations are the most complete and should be followed.
+This repo, as its name suggests, is a relatively easy starting point for "dummies".

-All tutorials in this repo are Ubuntu-based.
-Some links may be added to redirect you to the main website if you use a different OS.
-Also, if (one of) the main websites provides a "simple enough" guide, we will just redirect you there.
-Otherwise, we shall simplify.

-We assume you have access to the hardware and do not require techniques like remote attestation for hardware verification.
-Where necessary we will provide links to more extensive documentation on these aspects.

 ## Background on trusted execution environments